lancesmithcc/grocerysync3/tasks.md

   - [x] Reposition delete button to the far right
   - [x] Optimize spacing for compactness
 - [ ] ...
 Add more tasks as needed ...

+# GrocerySync Tasks

+- [x] Configure favicon for all platforms.
+(Checked and updated `index.html`)
+- [x] Configure PWA icons (iOS, Android, etc.).
+(Checked `index.html`, `manifest.json`, `browserconfig.xml`)
+- [x] Verify icon sizes and formats in `/public/icons/`.
+(Confirmed necessary sizes exist)
+- [x] Link icons correctly in `index.html`.
+(Updated for standard favicons)
+- [x] Link icons correctly in `manifest.json`.
+(Verified correct setup)
+- [x] Link icons correctly in `browserconfig.xml`.
+(Verified correct setup)

+# GrocerySync Admin Menu Tasks

+- [ ] Create `tasks.md` file to outline the plan.
+- [ ] Add a gear icon to the list view header for the list owner.
+- [ ] Create a new route/page for the list admin menu (e.g., `/lists/:listId/admin`).
+- [ ] On the admin page, fetch and display the list name.
+- [ ] Add functionality to rename the list on the admin page.
+- [ ] On the admin page, fetch and display the list of shoppers.
+- [ ] Add functionality to add a shopper to the list.
+- [ ] Add functionality to remove a shopper from the list.
+- [ ] On the admin page, fetch and display the list of dependents.
+- [ ] Add functionality to add a dependent to the list.
+- [ ] Add functionality to remove a dependent from the list.